-Many more drafts of tax avoidance agreements are waiting for the approval before being ratified and put into practice.
+Many more drafts of tax avoidance agreements are waiting for approval before being ratified and put into practice.

-Moldova is usually using the credit method to avoid the double taxation.
+Moldova is usually using the credit method to avoid double taxation.
 According to it, the incomes of a company with foreign participation are taxed in Moldova and the resident country is offering a refund for the amount.
 An important fact related to this method is that the claimed amount of money cannot be higher than the amount that could have been resulted after taxing the same amount of income in the resident country.

 If an entity wants to claim a refund, he must bring a certificate of residence in another country and a proof that the taxes are already paid there (usually where the business takes place).